isfett/php-analyzer/docs/MostUsedConditions.md

 `php bin/php-analyzer most-used-conditions --without-affected-by-processors --visitors=If --processors=SplitLogicalOperator,RemoveDuplicateBooleanNot --include-files=removeduplicatebooleannotprocessor.php`

 #### RemoveSingleFullyQualifiedName
-This processor will ignore backslashes from fully qualified name functions or class name (e.g. new \DateTime), because maybe you don't use them or import an class.
+This processor will ignore backslashes from fully qualified name functions or class names (e.g. new \DateTime), because maybe you don't use them or import a class.
 Codestyle can change often.
 See [this](examples/MostUsedConditions/removesinglefullyqualifiednameprocessor.php) source-code:
 ```php
 <?php
 if (strtolower('Chris') === 'chris') {